APPLY TO MESSIAH

 Not necessarily.
 Usually this responsibility falls to the producer of the public presentation.
 For instance, most universities, public auditoriums, radio stations, orchestras, etc, negotiate “blanket” licenses with the various performing rights agencies.
 These licenses cover all performances of copyright-protected works controlled by the particular agency.

 Messiah University maintains license agreements from 3 agencies - ASCAP, BMI, and SESAC which permit non-dramatic public performance of most copyrighted music.
-Copies of these agreements are available in the Provost's office.
+Copies of the BMI license is available from the Provost's Office.
+Copies of the ASCAP and SESAC license are available from the President's Office.
 Public performance of music not registered with one of these entities is authorized only with permission of the copyright holder.

-Under these licenses it appears that such a performance on campus is covered and no further performance rights need to be sought.
+Under these licenses, such a performance on campus is covered and no further performance rights need to be sought.
 According to a representative from ASCAP, under our College and University License Agreement, “If the College or University is the sole presenter or promoter, then the public performance would be covered under the institution’s license."
+If you are unsure, you should review the licenses and contact a representative.

-Check to see if the song is under a license from one of the agencies listed (they are pretty wide-ranging, so chances are it is).
+Check to see if the song is under a license from one of the agencies listed (BMI, ASCAP, SESAC).
 If it is check the campus’s contract with them—generally those contracts will allow for such uses provided it is for “in-house” use.